When to stop searching

 No searcher wants to be a quitter, especially after “sacrificing” so much to head down the path to become a CEO.
 However, it is important to assess your progress, the impact you are having on those who are supporting you, and your own commitment to the end-game.
 If you do decide pull out of your search, you want to do so for the right reasons.

 Don’t prolong the agony!
-Many searchers who have made the decision to shut down their search have said that they had known for a while that it was time to stop, but continued forward for a variety of reasons, that in retrospect where not well-formed.
+Many searchers who have made the decision to shut down their search have said that they had known for a while that it was time to stop, but continued forward for a variety of reasons, that in retrospect where not well-formed and they wish they had stopped earlier.

 Set a time limit and stick to it

 Holding yourself accountable to a specific time frame is very important for your search and for those supporting you.
-The data from searchers who have successfully completed a transaction is that the average search time is 18, with a range of 10 to 30 months.
-To some extent, this range is market driven as traditional search fund investors have been supporting searchers through a 24-month process for over three decades.
+The data from searchers who have successfully completed a transaction is that the average search time is 20 months, with a range of 10 to 34 months.
+To some extent, this range is market driven as traditional search fund investors have been supporting searchers with salary through a 24-month process for over three decades.
+(See my Blog: Funding Your Search).

 It may take 3-4 months to get your search set up with its identity, processes, interns and systems for prospecting and dealing with sellers.
 On the back-end of the search, since the average time to close is 5.2 months, you realistically have about 16 months of productive search time.

-Without committed search capital, a searcher under financial pressure may quit the search prematurely, buy a sub-optimal business, or accept risky terms on a deal.”
+Without committed search capital and limited funds, a self-funded searcher under financial pressure may quit the search prematurely, buy a sub-optimal business, or accept risky terms on a deal.”
 On the other hand, Varun Gupta at Zuna Capital in India felt “self-funded searchers can make a more practical decision without the emotions of its impact on others, taking away the heartburn and/or the self-inflicted complications of letting people down.
 You are also a more visible failure when you are a funded searcher as opposed to quietly receding as a self-funded searcher”.

 Factors to consider when stopping your search